locka99/cpp-to-rust-book/notation.md

 cargo build
 ```

-Most of the code samples are going to be abbreviated in some fashion. e.g. they assume the code is running from within some function or they omit preambles.
-They may also assume a namespace / module to reduce the amount of noise.
+Most of the code samples are abbreviated in some fashion. e.g. they assume the code is running from within a main() function or they omit preamble noise such as #includes, namespace definitions and so forth.